 Try to purchase an RV with this in mind.
 If your children need a little ‘alone’ time on a rainy day, where can they go?
 Do they have a bunk bed, bunk room, or a corner of the RV that they can just be by themselves?

-Living in a motorhome full time has taught our family that we all need a break from each other at times.
+Living in a motorhome full time for over 1 year has taught our family that we all need a break from each other at times.
 Each of our kids have their own space that they can go read a book, rest if they are sick, or just listen to music on their iPads.
 It works out really well.

 Each of our kids have their own backpack and a smaller plastic bin at the foot or side of their bed that they keep their toys in.
 It works well because they can then move them when they want, but the toys have a home too!
 This helps our family keep the RV clean and organized.